oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     <copy>./tls_update_sqlnet_ora.sh</copy>
     ````

-3. This step will stop the Oracle Listener and update the listener.ora to be available for TLS connections on port 1522.
+3. This step will stop the Oracle Listener and update the listener.ora to be available for TCPS (TLS) connections on port 1522.
 After starting the Oracle Listener, it will dynamically register the existing CDB and PDBs with it.

     ````
     <copy>./tls_update_listener_ora.sh</copy>